f5devcentral/f5-agility-labs-adc/docs/class9/module1_outer/lab/self_ip_port_lockdown.rst

    Remediation: Internal Self IP Port Lockdown set to Allow None (default-deny for control-plane services).

-This enforces a default-deny posture.
+This enforces a default-deny posture for control-plane services on the data-plane VLAN.

 ---------------------------------------------------------------------